-The six companies forming this part of Icelandair Group hf. are Loftleiðir-Icelandic and Smartlynx (previously LatCharter), a capacity providers for the international airline and tour operator industry, Bluebird Cargo, a transportation service provider, Icelease, which handles the buying, selling and leasing of aircrafts using IG Invest as its holding company, and Travel Services which is consolidated as of 1 April 2008.
-These six companies are grouped together to emphasise Icelandair Group's increased focus on international expansion in this field.
+The five companies forming this part of Icelandair Group hf. are Loftleiðir-Icelandic, a capacity provider for the international airline and tour operator industry, Bluebird Cargo, a transportation service provider, Icelease, which handles the buying, selling and leasing of aircrafts using IG Invest as its holding company and Lerox a company holding 50% of the stake in Travel Services which was acquired in September 2007.
+These five companies are grouped together to emphasise Icelandair Group's increased focus on international expansion in this field.
 Their role is to capitalise on internal know-how by offering aircraft operation services to third parties and taking advantage of trading opportunities in a fast-growing world market, as well as looking for opportunities for mergers and acquisitions.